 At the most basic level, make sure you have usage permission from the people that create your content.
 At IdeaRocket, our employee/freelancer contracts transfer their rights to us, and we then transfer all our rights to our clients in our standard client contract.
 Additionally, we sometimes license material for use, such as library music, and we make sure those licenses are appropriate for the video’s usage.

 Despite the best of intentions, sometimes mistakes are made.
 Errors and Omissions (or E&O for short) is a kind of insurance that protects you from legal liability as a result of copyright or trademark breach.
-It is currently one of the insurances IdeaRocket pays for in order to protect itself and its clients from claims.

 But You Can Use Copyrighted Material If It’s Fair Use, Right?